katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ... --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/home/cmsusr/.Xauthority:rw"  ...
 </code></pre></div></div>

 <p>To test that X11-forwarding works, start ROOT by typing <code>root</code> in the container prompt.
 In the ROOT prompt, type <code>TBrowser t</code> to open the ROOT graphical window.
-If the graphical window opens you are all set and you can exit from ROOT either by choosing the option from the TBrowser window or by typing <code>.q</code> in the ROOT prompt.
-Then type <code>exit</code> to leave the container.</p>
+If the graphical window opens you are all set and you can exit from ROOT either by choosing the option from the TBrowser window or by typing <code>.q</code> in the ROOT prompt.</p>

+<p>Make sure that you can copy instructions from a browser page to the container terminal.
+One thing you can try is `Shift+Ctrl+V` when pasting into your container terminal, rather than `Ctrl-V`.
+That sometimes will work.
+If not, you will see later in these instructions how to pass files from your local computer to the container.</p>

+<p> Then type <code>exit</code> to leave the container.</p>

 <p>If you find that X11 forwarding is not working and the ROOT graphical window does not open, try typing the following before starting your Docker container.</p>